PietPtr/Ex-PART/docs/programming.md

 The following flows generate simulation files: `clean`, `auto`, `monolithic`, `hierarchic`, and of course `sim` (which is there _just_ for simulation file generation).

 "Simulation files" in Ex-PART are simply Clash files, i.e. Haskell code.
-After using either one of these flows you will find the files `Definitions.hs` and `Clash.hs`. `Definitions.hs` contains everything you put inside `haskell` blocks, and `Clash.hs` contains all the mealy machines representing components, and all functions created from the `.expi` file.
+After using either one of these flows you will find the files `Definitions.hs` and `Clash.hs`. `Definitions.hs` contains everything you put inside `haskell` blocks, and `Clash.hs` contains all the mealy machines representing components, and functions representing the hierarchies of systems in the `.expi` file.
 If you're familiar with Clash it may be very useful to inspect these generated files when checking for functional correctness.
 They have been generated in a way that they ought to be relatively readable.
 Furhermore, in the output directory a directory called `builds` is created, which contains a directory for every component in the design.
 These directories also contain Clash files for just those components.
 These are called `Synth_<component>.hs`, where `<component>` is the component name.

 To simulate your entire project, use the command: